-Your objective is to build and manage your airport to perfection by taking strategic decisions, building an optimized airport and ultimately making sure that your passengers and airlines are satisfied.
-You will need to build the entire airport from scratch including terminal foundations with floors, walls, doors and items as well as the airport infrastructure including runways, taxiways, aprons and other necessary structures.
-Everything in Airport CEO is deeply simulated and so you need to manage its operations by taking strategic decisions such as hiring the right staff, controlling expenditures and optimizing processes.
+Your objective is to build and manage your airport to perfection by making strategic decisions, designing the optimal airport layout and ultimately making sure that your passengers and airlines are satisfied.
+You will need to build the entire airport from scratch including terminal foundations with floors, walls, doors and items as well as the airport infrastructure including runways, taxiways, aprons and other airport infrastructure.
+Everything in Airport CEO is deeply simulated and it is your job to make sure it all runs smoothly and with a positive bank account.

-Passengers in Airport CEO are versatile humans with personalities, needs, a background story and most importantly: A flight to catch.
-Passengers are deeply simulated and their decisions, behaviors and opinions about your airport are affected by a number of different factors.
-Passengers in Airport CEO, just as passengers in real life, have to wait in lines, check in, pass security and then entertain themselves until their flight is ready for boarding.
-Arriving passengers must find their way out to the baggage claim, get a hold of their bags and pass customs before getting on their transport.
-Whether they’ll be able to actually catch their flight is up to you: Passengers might have a hard time finding their way around the airport so you build an information desk, passengers might get irritated because of the long security queue and waiting time so you extend its capacity, passengers might complain about the lack of fun things to do in the gate area so you build a taxfree shop, exclusive brand boutiques and business lounges.
+Passengers in Airport CEO all have their unique personalities, needs, a background story and most importantly; a flight to catch (on time).
+Passengers are thoroughly simulated and their decisions, behaviors and opinions about your airport are affected by several factors.
+Passengers in Airport CEO, just as in real life, must wait in lines, check in, pass security and then entertain themselves until their flight is ready for boarding.
+Arriving passengers must find their way the baggage claim, get a hold of their bags and maybe pass a customs booth before getting on their airport transfer.
+Whether they’ll be able to actually catch their flight is up to you: Passengers might have a hard time finding their way around the airport so you build an information desk, passengers might get irritated because of the long security queue and waiting time so you extend its capacity, passengers might complain about the lack of fun things to do in the gate area so you build a duty-free shop or exclusive brand boutiques.

 Employees are those you rely on to keep your airport running.
-Just as passengers they are deeply simulated individuals who have minds of their own affected by several factors.
-Employees have a number of different roles and it is your job to make sure that your airport has the right and necessary work force.
-From airport staff, janitors, ramp workers and mechanics, security and air traffic control operators to administrators and executives.
-The more you expand your airport, its range of facilities and its passenger capacity the more versatile and skilled your employees have to be.
-When employees interact with passengers they’ll have to be skilled at managing people and stress resistant in order to avoid processing errors and letting the wrong people through.
+Just as passengers they are simulated individuals who have a mind of their own.
+Employees have a number of different roles and it is your job to make sure that your airport has the right and necessary work force at any time.
+From passenger service agents, janitors, ramp agents and mechanics, security officers to administrators and executives.
+The more you expand your airport’s capacity and services, the more versatile and skilled your employees have to be.
+When employees interact with passengers, they’ll have to be skilled at managing people and stress resistant in order to avoid making mistakes or give bad customer service.

 Data, data, data!
-As the acting CEO of your airport you need to be able to make difficult business decisions based on real intelligence.
-In Airport CEO you will ultimately be provided with huge amounts data from which you can draw conclusions and manage your airport.
+As the acting CEO of your airport you need to be able to make difficult business decisions based on current operation.
+In Airport CEO you’re provided with multiple sources of information from which you can draw conclusions and manage your airport.
 As the CEO you will not only be responsible for the architecture of the airport but also for those working in it.
-Tired of screening every janitor you need to hire?
-Establish an HR department and let them do it for you!
+Tired of planning every flight?
+Establish an informatics department and let an automated system do it for you!
 Tired of assessing the monthly budget balance?
-Create an accounting department, or even better, hire a CFO to make sure that you really make the best decisions.
+Hire a CFO which can help you cut cost and set prices.
+Best of luck!